-In our fourth base of operations 600 miles to the south in Petersburg, there are huge runs, massive glaciers, and runs over 9,000′ high.
+In our fourth base of operations 600 miles to the south in Petersburg, there are huge runs, massive glaciers, and runs 9,000′ high.
 This is substantially higher than most Alaska heli skiing which allows for light snow and long runs, but the weather is challenging in Petersburg so trips here require precision timing that can be unbelievably rewarding.